 Mandatory Waste Reporting

 34. Er Dr Lee Bee Wah asked if we proactively identify companies with greater potential to reduce waste.
 Since 2014, owners and managers of large hotels and malls have been reporting their general waste data and waste reduction plans to NEA.
 This focuses attention on waste generation by premises and the potential for reduction and recycling.
-More than 90% of covered hotels and malls have now adopted recycling programmes.
+More than 90 per cent of covered hotels and malls have now adopted recycling programmes.

 35. From 2020, we will extend the mandatory waste reporting scheme to other large waste generators.
 These are factories, warehouses and convention and exhibition centres above a certain gross floor area.